fletcher/peg-multimarkdown-latex-support/readme-folk.md

 I am very inexperienced in how LaTeX handle this (via `fontspec`), so I have a lot of trials and errors.
 So my file has a lot of comments.
 Feel free to clean things out and put more explanation there.

+### `mmd-load-greek-chinese` ###

+This one use `CMU` and `XeCJK` to support Greek and Chinese respectively.

+The fonts CMU stands for Computer Modern Unicode and is intended to replicate the default font LaTeX used, Computer Modern, and adding unicode support.
+However it isn't a complete project.
+In my experience it misses some character like `<>`.

+The fonts I picked for CJK is for Chinese only.
+Feel free to substitute any other CJK fonts there.

 ### `mmd-load-amsthm` & `amsthm.css` ###